-Further information about options in relation to the postponement, and all news as it develops can be found on the conference website.
+Further information about the conference, and all news as it develops can be found on the conference website.
 You can also contact us and find updates via our Twitter and Facebook pages.
 Please see our FAQs below for specific questions.

-We will confirm the new dates as soon as possible.
-If you are a registered delegate and still intend to join us – depending on the dates, once confirmed – you don’t need to take any action now.
+If you are a registered delegate and still intend to join us – you don’t need to take any action now.

 If you are a registered delegate, and are certain you will not be joining us, you can click here to request a refund for your registration.
 Please note that cancelled spaces will be made available to our waiting list.

 If you are not a registered delegate and would like to be added to the waiting list for registration spaces that become available, please also click here so we can keep in touch with you as the plans develop.